 Don’t let college planning become an afterthought during the difficult time of divorce.

-- Divorce is an emotionally charged life event that may cause many to leave college planning as an afterthought.
+- Divorce is an emotionally charged life event that may cause many to leave higher education planning as an afterthought.

 - High-net-worth families are not immune from the challenges of funding college and completing financial aid forms properly.